 Transcript of The Project Manager’s Changing Role, from the Free Webinar Series to Create an Agile Organisation, on 1st October 2019.
-Presented by Laura Re Turner, Director, Future Focus Coaching & Development.
+Presented by Laura Re Turner, Director, Future Focus Coaching.

 Good afternoon everyone.
 Thanks so much for joining the webinar today, The Changing Role of the Project Manager.

-What I want to cover today on the webinar is understanding how the project manager’s role is changing when we’re using an agile project management approach.
+What I want to cover today on the webinar is understanding how the project manager’s role changes when we’re using an Agile Project Management approach.
 Working in an agile environment where we’ve chosen to deliver a project in a very complex environment that has lots of business change.

 Agile Project Management

-I wanted to give a little bit of an introduction to agile project management.
-Why might we use agile project management over a traditional approach?
-Well, organisations that want to adapt their project planning practices to complex and changing environments will use an agile approach which has very, very short planning horizons and allows us just to commit to a small amount of work at a time.
+I’d like to give a little introduction to Agile Project Management.
+Why might we use Agile Project Management over a traditional approach?
+Well, organisations that want to adapt their project planning practices to complex and changing environments will use an Agile approach which has very short planning horizons and allows us just to commit to a small amount of work at a time.
 Then decide based on what the business needs next in another short planning horizon of usually a month or two months what needs to happen next.
-By committing to a very small amount of work at a time, it allows the business to change direction without having this difficult, challenging conversation about what to do with work that has been started that’s not finished.
+By committing to a very small amount of work at a time, it allows the business to change direction without having a difficult conversation about what to do with work that has been started but not finished.

-Many organisations that want to use an agile project management approach will use the Agile Project Management Framework.
+Many organisations that want to use Agile Project management will use the Agile Project Framework.
 It’s based on Dynamic Systems Development Method (DSDM) and it is owned and maintained by the Agile Business Consortium.
-Scrum is the most popular for all the agile frameworks in use today, but it’s only part of the story.
-To get some advice on how to manage and deliver projects in an agile way, I really encourage you after the webinar to head over to their website.
+Scrum is the most popular for all the Agile frameworks in use today, but it’s only part of the story.

 My favourite quote perhaps from the framework is the philosophy.